 The first step is to make those repairs.
 Check for sticky drawers that don’t slide, loose drawer fronts, damaged veneer, wobbly legs, or broken anything.

-Maybe you want to change out the knobs on that old dresser before you add that new coat of paint.
-Wood filler and a sanding block go a long way and these are things that can easily be done even if you’re a newbie.
+Maybe you want to replace the knobs on that old dresser before you paint it.
+Wood filler and a sanding block go a long way, and these are things that can easily be done even if you’re a newbie.

 I don’t ever remember not having to do at least one repair (or a total overhaul) on any piece I’ve ever done.
 Maybe that’s because I’m a thrifter and I view curbside finds as a challenge.
 Give me a FREEBIE every day!
 That’s called a SCORE in the furniture flipping world if you didn’t know.
 You’re welcome.